whitneyburton/portfolios/20180302-hannah-bare-m1.markdown

 ## Areas of Emphasis

-(What did you set out to accomplish this module?)
-- take more time to get to know a brand new world
-- to feel more comfortable with javascript and have a better understanding of how to do things
-- to feel more confident in our projects and be more of a navigator with the writing code
+Deciding to repeat module 1 of Turing's Front End program was a really good decision for me.
+Going back to school in a completely new language the first go around hit me quite hard and was a battle.
+Therefore, this time I had a lot of goals that I wanted to accomplish.
+These included personal goals as well as academic.
+Personally I recognized that I needed to take time to take care of myself: work out, sleep, and do something that made me feel like myself every once in a while.
+I really needed to feel more like myself and not a robot trying to fit the mold.
+I actually allowed myself to take breaks, meditate and call my parents.
+Other goals included getting more comfortable with these new languages and ways of communicating, and to feel more comfortable with javascript and be more of a navigator with projects and feel capable of being able to do my code not just once, but to be able to re-write it.
+I wanted to be more of a captain of my learning!
+Mentally, I wanted to relax and be able to take in information during classes.
+My anxiety took over my existence last module and I knew that if I didn't pay attention to it then I would have wasted my time repeating.
+I learned a lot last time, and I learned even more this time.
+In that relaxation I wanted to be able to feel more confidence and work on being less hard on myself- which I think I accomplished yet can continue to work on.
+Lastly, I wanted to continue altering my internal dialogue and continue pushing myself towards a growth mindset.

 ## Rubric Scores

 * **A: End-of-Module Assessment**: 3
 * **B: Individual Work & Projects**: 4
-* **C: Group Work & Projects**: 4
+* **C: Group Work & Projects**: 3
 * **D: Professional Skills**: 3
 * **E: Community Participation**: 4